IIIF/api/source/presentation/4.0/index.md

 }
 ```

 * Initially, a model of a light switch is painted into the Scene.
 A PointLight is also painted, but with the `behavior` "hidden", which means it is inactive (i.e., off).
 A commenting annotation with the text "Click the switch to turn the light on or off" targets the light switch.
-An activating annotation targets the commenting annotation, so that user interaction with the commenting annotation will trigger the activating annotation.
-This activating annotation has no `body`, but it does have `enables` with values that are the `id` properties of the painting annotation for the light switch model, and the activating annotation that turns the light off.
-It also has a `disables` with the value of its own `id` - i.e., it disables _itself_.
-A further activating annotation has the opposite effect.
-Initially this has the `behavior` "hidden" - which means it is inactive.
-It also targets the commenting annotation, but has no effect while hidden.
+An activating annotation targets the painting annotation that paints the switch, so that user interaction with the light switch will trigger the activating annotation.
+This activating annotation has a `body` property with three Specific Resources.
+The first enables the "off" activating annotation, the second shows the PointLight, and the last disables the activating annotation _itself_ - this activating annotation can no longer be activated by a user interaction with the light switch model (its `target`).
+* A further activating annotation has the opposite effect.
+Initially this has the `behavior` "disabled" - which means it is inactive.
+It also targets the painting annotation, but has no effect while disabled.
-* When the user interacts with the light switch model, the client processes any activating annotations that target it and are not hidden.
-In this case, the first activating annotation is triggered because while both target the switch, only the first is not hidden.
-This activation `enables` the light (i.e., removing its "hidden" `behavior` and therefore turning it on) and the other activating annotation, and `disables` itself.
+* When the user interacts with the light switch model, the client processes any activating annotations that target it and are enabled.
+In this case, the first activating annotation is triggered because while both target the switch, only the first is enabled.
+This activation shows the light (i.e., removes its "hidden" `behavior` and therefore turning it on) and enables the other activating annotation, and disables itself.
-* If the user clicks the light again, the client again processes any activating annotations that target it and are not hidden.
-This time the second annotation is the active one - and it `disables` the light (turning it off) and itself, and enables the first activating annotation again.
+* If the user clicks the light again, the client again processes any activating annotations that target it and are not disabled.
+This time the second activating annotation is the enabled one - and it hides the light (turning it off) and disables itself, and enables the first activating annotation again.
 * Subsequent clicks simply alternate between these two states, indefinitely.